yongzhe-wang/tau_labs/src/content/post/markdown-elements/admonitions.md

 ## How to use them

-To use admonitions in Astro Cactus, wrap your Markdown content in a pair of triple colons `:::`.
+To use admonitions, wrap your Markdown content in a pair of triple colons `:::`.
 The first pair should also include the type of admonition you want to use.

 For example, with the following Markdown: